linroger/FinanceCompendium/IV. Fixed Income/Structured Finance & Securitization/CDOs ABS & Credit Transfer/Defaultable Bonds and Credit Derivatives- Valuation and Risk Management.md

 ---
-aliases:
-  - Defaultable Bonds and Credit Derivatives
+title: "Defaultable Bonds and Credit Derivatives: Valuation and Risk Management"
-  - Credit Derivatives Valuation
-tags:
-key_concepts:
 parent_directory: CDOs ABS & Credit Transfer
+formatted: 2025-12-21 07:00:00 AM
+formatter_model: claude-sonnet-4-5-20250929
+cli_tool: opencode
+primary_tags:
+   - credit derivatives valuation
+   - structural models
+   - reduced form models
+   - default risk modeling
+   - credit portfolio management
+secondary_tags:
+   - merton model
+   - black scholes approach
+   - credit default swaps
+   - loss given default
+   - recovery rate estimation
+   - binomial expansion method
+   - diversity score
+   - credit risk metrics
+   - portfolio optimization
+   - risk neutral pricing
 cssclasses: academia
-title: "Defaultable Bonds and Credit Derivatives: Valuation and Risk Management"
-linter-yaml-title-alias: "Defaultable Bonds and Credit Derivatives: Valuation and Risk Management"
 ---

 # Defaultable Bonds and Credit Derivatives: Valuation and Risk Management

-# Abstract
+## Abstract

 This paper surveys the most common models and methodologies for valuing defaultable bonds and credit derivatives.
 Structural and reduced-form pricing models are discussed and credit modelling methodologies are compared with respect to their applicability to defaultable asset classes.

-# 1 Introductory remarks
+## 1 Introductory remarks

 In recent years, market participants witnessed increased activity in secondary corporate, particularly high-yield bond market, structured and synthetic credit products and derivatives.
 The amount of outstanding corporate debt as of September 30, 2002 was estimated at  \$4 trillion while asset-backs amounted to\$ 1.5 trillion and mortgage-based securities to  \$4.6 trillion.
 British Bankers Association estimated credit derivatives volumes to be close to\$ 2 trillion at the end of 2002 and expects them to increase to 4.8 trillion by end of 2004.